microsoft/bedrock/docs/multicluster.md

 ...
 ```

-And then regenerating and applying the cluster definition in the same manner that we did above when we changed a deployment parameter.
+And then regenerating (`spk infa generate --project west`) and applying the cluster definition in the same manner that we did above when we changed a [deployment parameter](#updating-a-deployment-parameter).

 ## Rotating / Updating a Service Principal